oliverjam/react-tamagotchi/README.md

 ### Stretch goals

 - Save your state to localstorage so you can leave the page and come back later
+- Have a button to add more Tamagotchis
 - Make it look like a real Tamagotchi!

 ### Setup